lawrencemark/DevOps-Course-Starter/README.md

 docker run -d --name TravisCIImage -p 5000:5000 --env-file .env --mount type=bind,source=$(pwd)/,target=/srv/www todo-app:test

 Instigate tests: docker exec -it TravisCIImage "pytest" "--disable-pytest-warnings" "/srv/www/todo_app/tests"

+### Travis and Heroku - Continues Delivery

+.Dockerfile.web has been specifically created for the deployment of the TODO application to Heroku.
+Based on Heroku's best practice guide, it was decided to use a separate file over that used for production, development and testing within TravisCI, especially with the introduction of multi-stage builds earlier on in the course.